It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Lifetime mortgage to release equity

-A lifetime mortgage can be used to release tax-free equity from your home, this money can be taken as a lump sum or as a mixture of an initial amount followed by smaller chunks, this is known as a drawdown lifetime mortgage.
+A lifetime mortgage can be used to purchase a new home or release tax-free equity, either as a lump sum or as a mixture of an initial amount followed by smaller chunks.
+This is known as a drawdown lifetime mortgage.

 The most popular objectives of customers looking for a lifetime mortgage to release equity are:

-• Large purchase such as a motor home or boat.
+• Large purchases such as a motor home or boat.

 • Paying off an existing mortgage and/or debts.